Table of contents

 You don't always have to do something for each value we set (indeed, they support default).

 It's easy to forget a break statement in between values.

 #4 RULE: Only inherit from interfaces

-Usually, we would inherit from classes or abstract classes.
+Usually, you inherit from classes or abstract classes.

-The author disrupts this by saying that we should only inherit from interfaces because we promote tight coupling when sharing code between classes.
+However, you should only inherit from interfaces because inheritance promotes tight coupling when sharing code between classes.

 In addition, duplicated code is challenging to maintain.

 #5 RULE: No interfaces with only one method

 You shouldn't have interfaces that only have one implementation.